 - Hard-boiled eggs

 - Chocolate chip spinach muffins

 - Energy rich treats such as Granola bars and No bake protein balls

 - Granola for breakfast or over plain Greek yogurt sweetened with berries

 - Pancakes with a spread of peanut butter or almond butter

 - Coconut oil popcorn

 A perfect sports and after school snack to make is sugar free lemonade with hummus.
-Veggie sticks can be cut and hummus made the night before a game.
-Just scoop about 1-2 tablespoons of hummus into cups and add veggie sticks.
-Lemonade can also be made ahead of time and when it is not store bought, you control the sugar content.
+Veggie sticks can be cut and hummus made ahead of time stored in an airtight container.
+To serve this in individual cups, scoop about 1-2 tablespoons of hummus into cups and add veggie sticks on top.
+Lemonade can also be made ahead of time and when it is homemade, you get control the sugar content.
 We use Stevia drops in ours for this sugar free version.

 For the hummus I used Ina Garten’s Hummus recipe and tweaked it a bit.
 I omitted the hot sauce (so its plain for kids) and used olive oil instead of tahini (sesame paste) since I did not have any on hand.

 - Fill pitcher up with water.
 Add juice of 3 lemons and one orange.
 Remove any seeds.
 Add Stevia drops.
 Serve cold over ice.